Squarespace alternatives – best of the rest

 - Gator Website Builder – simple and cheap Squarespace alternative

-Now, let’s have a look at these builders in detail.
+But now, let’s have a look at these builders in detail.

 1. SITE123 – easy as ABC